transpocamp/transportationcamp.org/events/phl2023/index.markdown

 Whether you work in the industry or simply have an interest, we welcome you ***physically*** to our nation's birthplace at the center of the NEC for a day filled with ideas at the intersection of transportation, technology, and urbanism.
 As always, the participant-driven TransportationCamp conference series follows the "unconference" format, lending itself to a more pertinent, thought-provoking, and active event.

-Organized by passionate Philadelphians in conjunction with the Philadelphia Chapter and Mid-Atlantic Region of Young Professionals in Transportation (YPT), the Philadelphia Chapter of Women’s Transportation Seminar (WTS), and Drexel University, we look forward to seeing you!
+Organized by passionate Philadelphians in conjunction with the Philadelphia Chapter and Mid-Atlantic Region of Young Professionals in Transportation (YPT), the Philadelphia Chapter of Women’s Transportation Seminar (WTS), and the Department of Civil, Architectural, and Environmental Engineering at Drexel University, we look forward to seeing you!
 [Connect with us](#connect)

 ## <a name="Logistics"></a> Logistics